 MCP Protocol Reference

 The Model Context Protocol (MCP) is an open standard for connecting AI agents to external tools and data sources.
-Sagewai includes both an MCP client (to discover and use tools from MCP servers) and MCP server hosting (to expose agents as MCP tools).
+Sagewai ships both an MCP client — to discover and call tools from any MCP server — and MCP server hosting, so you can expose Sagewai agents as MCP tools to Claude Code, Cursor, or any other MCP-capable client.

 Overview